 ART vial use: If used in an IUI procedure, the IUI ART does not require further preparation after being thawed.
 Both ICI ART and IUI ART vials can be used in IVF with/without ICSI, ICI, and IUI procedures but may require post-thaw processing.
 Going forward, we anticipate that the ART vial will be more popular than the IVF vial.

 All donor sperm specimens are produced onsite at the Fairfax Cryobank facility and tracked with a 3-part tracking label to verify the donor of origin.
 All specimens are processed using methods to provide protection from contamination of the specimen during processing.

 Before freezing, a freezing media containing a cryoprotectant buffer is added to the specimens to protect the sperm cells and membranes during the freezing, storage, and thawing process.
 Fairfax Cryobank completes a bioassay test of each lot of freeze media to determine its suitability before use.

-After processing, and addition of the freeze media, 0.5 ml aliquots of the specimen are packaged in individual vials for ICI and IUI-ready specimens; IVF specimens are processed with volumes of 0.5-1.0 ml aliquots.
+After processing, and addition of the freeze media, 0.5 ml aliquots of the specimen are packaged in individual vials for ICI and IUI-ready specimens.
 All vials are labeled with the unique donor number, freeze date, vial #, and a code for the facility of origin.